Welcome to our page on finding jobs and work on the largest and most popular Spanish Canary Island of Tenerife.

 Your N.I.E. number is your tax identification number in Spain (Número de Identificación de Extranjeros).

 Getting an N.I.E. number in Tenerife – Go to the local police station and fill out the necessary forms.
 Some basic details are required such as address, name, passport number etc. Obviously the form is in Spanish.
 You should be issued with a temporary card on the spot.
 Take a copy of your passport and a passport sized photo just in case.

-Where is the Best Place to Find a Job in Tenerife?
+Where is the Best Place to Find Work?

 If you don’t know anything about Tenerife we have small sections below on each of the main tourist resorts and towns.